Agoric/documentation/main/wallet-api.md

 The Incoming Payments component shows any pending incoming payments not yet deposited in a purse.
 A Deposit To value of "Automatic" means to deposit the payment in the apprpriate purse that has auto-deposit enabled.
-Otherwise, you need to select which of your purses for that brand of asset you want to deposit the payment into.
+Otherwise, you need to select into which of your purses for that brand of asset you want to deposit the payment.
 Note that you can't divide the payment or otherwise make a partial deposit; it's all or nothing.

 Note the small, red, `<>` at the far right